-The SWCD's fiscal-year 2011 capital budget calls for it to spend \$2,500 for capital projects.
-More detailed information about the SWCD's capital assets is presented in Note IV to the financial statements.
+The SWCD's fiscal-year 2012 capital budget calls for it to spend \$2,500.00 for capital projects.
+No specific projects or purchases have been identified.
+The SWCD has no plans to issue additional debt to finance projects.
+More detailed information about the SWCD's capital assets is presented in Note IV To The Financial Statements (page 4/7).